poetic/accounts-passwordless/README.md

   'click .submit-code': function(){
     let phoneNumber = $('.login').val();
     let code = $('.code').val();
-    Accounts.loginByPhone(code, phoneNumber, propName);
+    Accounts.loginByPhone(code, phoneNumber, propName, (err) => );
+      if (err) {
+        throw new Error("User not found with that code and phone number");
       }
+   }
 });
 ```

-Notice the first event calls the serverside Method you created from the client.
-The second event takes the code and the phoneNumber as arguments and will login the user if they Match.
+Notice the first event calls the serverside method you created from the client.
+The second event takes the code, phoneNumber, and a propName as arguments and will login the user if they Match.
+propName is used to query the phone number in the database.